 Alba The Albino Orangutan Is Now Free, Living In The Trees Again

 Alba, a rare albino orangutan who has captivated fans far beyond her native Borneo, is now free and living in a forest among other orangutans.
-Alba was released this week in a national park in Indonesia, along with Kika, a female orangutan with whom she had become friends.
+She was released this week in a national park in Indonesia, along with Kika, a female orangutan with whom she had become friends.

 With striking blue eyes and white hair, Alba was rescued last year by the Borneo Orangutan Survival Foundation — which calls her "the only albino orangutan ever recorded."

-Alba was rescued in the spring of 2017 from a village on the Indonesian portion of the island of Borneo, where she had been kept in a cage.
-At the time, she was an underweight 5-year-old who was suffering from stress, dehydration, a parasite infection and other ailments.
+Alba was rescued in the spring of 2017 from a village on the Indonesian part of the island of Borneo, where she had been kept in a cage.
+At the time, she was an underweight 5-year-old suffering from stress, dehydration, a parasite infection and other ailments.
 She gained 10 pounds in her first 10 days under close care, the BOS Foundation said.

-The unique orangutan quickly became an Internet sensation after the foundation called for suggestions to name her in May of 2017.
+The unique orangutan quickly became an Internet sensation after the foundation called for suggestions to name her in May 2017.
 They settled on Alba — meaning "white" in Latin and "dawn" in Spanish.

-Alba's release came after researchers with the BOS Foundation and the local government's Natural Resources Conservation Agency weighed her prospects for thriving in the wild.
-Among other things, they worried that other orangutans might not accept Alba — a fear that now seems unfounded.
+Alba was released after researchers with the BOS Foundation and the local government's Natural Resources Conservation Agency weighed her prospects for thriving in the wild.
+Among other things, they worried that other orangutans might not accept her — a fear that now seems unfounded.

 "Alba has no inferiority complex as we imagined before.
-She is very confident compared to other orangutans," veterinarian Agus Fathoni told the Associated Press.
+She is very confident compared to other orangutans," veterinarian Agus Fathoni told The Associated Press.

 "I think the real threat actually comes from humans.
 What we're worried about is poaching where this very special condition makes her a target," he added.

 As the great ape recuperated in captivity, Alba "formed a special bond with Kika," the foundation says.
-It describes Kika as a rescued orangutan who is one year older than Alba and who has "exhibited wild behaviors and a firm dislike for human presence from the very beginning."
+It describes Kika as a rescued orangutan who is a year older than Alba and who has "exhibited wild behaviors and a firm dislike for human presence from the very beginning."

 The pair were freed in Bukit Baka Bukit Raya National Park; within minutes, both of them had climbed aloft in the trees.